katsuhirokomatsu/UI_Reemployment/README.md

 # Code for "Mitigation of Moral Hazard in Unemployment Insurance"

-- src/python: code for calibration and simulation
+- src/python: Code for calibration and simulation
-- input: Externally chosen parameters
+- input: Externally chosen parameters and data moments used for calibration
 - output: Calibration results